isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 as the local school’s roof repair.
 In Chicago, he devotes time to the NAACP, and helps spread information.
 From Tennessee to Illinois, Mr. Love also consistently reads to his daughters, and ensures that they are aware of current events.
-With her Women’s club, Mrs. Love protests against lynching and unequal voting rights.
+With her women’s club, Mrs. Love protests against lynching and unequal voting rights.
 She looks for extracurricular opportunities for her daughters and models to them how to find joy in learning.
 Nellie Lee and Erma Jean learn from their parents, and act when they know they can help improve a situation.